 - Parental benefits: In addition to parental leave, BCG offers adoption and fertility assistance for prospective parents at some of their offices.
 Certain locations also have backup childcare available.

-- Flexibility benefits: Embracing the NextGen Ways of Working, BCG offers employees hybrid and remote working options.
+- Flexibility benefits: BCG offers employees hybrid and remote working options.
 They also allow employees flex time in between cases to refresh and reboot.

 - Alumni benefits: BCG’s alumni network helps current and former employees network and connect.
 With over 250 former employees leading Fortune 500 companies, BCG’s alumni events open doors for employees to advance professionally with career services, a global job board, and social media groups.